 While legroom is generous for front and rear passengers, the lower height means headroom is slightly compromised compared to the X3, especially for rear passengers.
 The tapering roof also robs boot space, with the X4 packing 525 litres of capacity compared to the X3’s 550 litres.
 With the 40/20/40 split rear seats folded, the X4’s 1430 litres of space is significantly less than the X3’s 1600 litres.

-That said, if you have a young family, the X4 would still do the job for that weekend trip, with more space than a 3 Series and no less comfortable.
+All that being said, if you have a young family, the X4 would still do the job for that weekend trip, with more space than a 3 Series and no less comfortable.

 Under the skin

 The X4 xDrive 20d is powered by a 2.0-litre turbocharged four-cylinder diesel engine that produces 140kW at 4000rpm and some 400Nm of torque from 1750-2500rpm.
 The clatter at idle leaves no confusion as to what’s fueling it but once revs are fed it’s petrol-like quiet, smooth and refined, only becoming vocal again in the upper revs.

 BMW’s new range of diesel engines is some of the best in the segment and the all-aluminium unit in the 20d is no exception, delivering relatively sharp response, minimal turbo lag and loads of mid-range pull.
 The 8-speed automatic transmission it’s paired with is just as smooth and quick in channeling power to the constant all-wheel drive system.

 The 20d’s 8-second 0 to 100km/h sprint time is not particularly quick these days but there’s enough torque for swift overtaking and effortless day-to-day running.